dirien/civo-production-ready-kubernetes/01-gitops-setup.md

 All the files will get rendered to the `gitops` folder in the root of the project.

+> If you can't use Civo DNS you need to change the `provider` value in the `external-dns` component resource to
+> from `civo` to your DNS provider.
+Check
+> the [external-dns](https://github.com/kubernetes-sigs/external-dns#the-latest-release) documentation for all the
+> options.

 ### Step 1 - Run Pulumi Up

 The `--replace` flag, we need to tell Pulumi to recreate the GitOps files.